Art Inspiration To Beat Blue Monday - The Gloss Magazine

 Richard Gorman, Blue Purple

-From Richard Gorman’s new exhibition, Japan at Kerlin Gallery, Dublin 2 which opens on January 25 and showcases 20 years of his work on handmade paper from Japan. www.kerlingallery.com
+Japan at Kerlin Gallery in Dublin showcases 20 years of Gorman’s work on handmade paper from Japan. www.kerlingallery.com

 Ian Cumberland, Still 16

-This work is part of the artist’s series on wounded worlds, from the famine to climate change calamities. www.oliviercornetgallery.com
+Watercolour on Arches paper is part of a series on wounded worlds, from the famine to climate change calamities. www.oliviercornetgallery.com

 Kerry-based Cunnane works with analogue photography.
-This photograph was taken as part of a multiyear project driving across Europe, capturing moments of beauty.
+This photograph was taken as part of a multiyear project driving across Europe.
 The surface of the road appears blue and almost resembles a river as it reflects the light. www.kerlingallery.com

 Savage Nomad, Richard Lawlor